 Recently, Akamai announced the company's plans to expand its sustainability initiatives through an innovative renewable energy procurement strategy.
 Unlike many of its peers in the tech industry, Akamai does not operate its own data centers.
 That means, for example, we don't have roofs on which to install solar panels, which is one key way of generating your own renewable power.

 Akamai's purpose is to propel our customers faster forward by making the Internet business-ready: fast, reliable and secure.
 And now, also green and clean.
 Today we are committing, by 2020, to reduce our absolute greenhouse gas emissions below 2015 levels by sourcing renewable energy for 50 percent of our network operations.

+January 2012 marks the fourth year that Akamai has tracked greenhouse gas emissions (carbon footprint) associated with our business operations.
+Over this time we have found monitoring and controlling our carbon footprint to be a valuable business management practice.
 Akamai's business operations include running our global server platform, office operations, and employee travel and commuting.
 Like most companies and industries, Akamai's carbon footprint closely reflects our energy consumption and operational